ankraft/ACME-oneM2M-CSE-mkdocs/docs/home/Supported.md

 **Location Management**

-:	Only *device based, and no *network based* location policies are supported.
+:	Only *device based*, and no *network based* location policies are supported.

 **Long Polling**